OverviewMorne Diablotin is the highest peak on the island nation of Dominica. It is a beautiful peak, but usually shrouded in mist.

 Most of the beaches are black or silver (thanks to the volcanoes), and there are only a few big hotels and not so many tourists.
 A few come in cruise ships and take excursions to the Emerald Pool.
 Dominica is at its best for those who "are nature buffs, like to hike, climb, kayak, snorkel or SCUBA dive".
 I read that as a description of the island somewhere, and it's true; it’s a pretty unspoiled Caribbean island.

 "English is the official language but a French-based Creole (kwéyòl) is widely spoken, especially in the outlying villages.
-This reflects an often turbulent history in which the island would be assigned to Britain by a treaty with the French, who would promptly break it and try to regain control of Dominica.
-Throughout and to the present day the original inhabitants, the Caribs, tried to coexist.
-In 1903 they were assigned a 3,700 acre Territory in the north-east where around 3,000 live today. "
+This reflects an often turbulent history in which the island would be assigned to Britain by a treaty with the French, who would promptly break it and try to regain control of Dominica, and vice versa.
+To the present day, the original inhabitants, the Caribs, tried to coexist with the newcomers from Europe and Africa.
+In 1903 they were assigned a 3,700 acre Territory in the northeast where around 3,000 live today. "

-The Northern Forest Reserve is a nature reserve, with oceanic rainforest.
-The park is the home of Dominica's national bird, the Sisserou Parrot.
-The Imperial parrot is the largest Amazon parrot in the world, and the more common red-necked Jaco Parrots is also there to see.
+The Northern Forest Reserve is a nature reserve mostly covered with oceanic rainforest.
+The park is the home of Dominica's national bird, the Imperial or Sisserou Parrot, the the largest of the Amazon family of parrots.
+The more common Red-Necked Amazon (or "Jaco") Parrot is also there to see.
 Best times for parrot watching are dawn or dusk.
 You will both see and hear them from a distance and you will also be able to distinguish them.
 Bring binoculars for a better look.
-The Sisserou Parrot, the larger bird, has a modulated call that rises and falls, while the Jaco has a high-pitched squawk.
+The Sisserou Parrot has a modulated call that rises and falls, while the Jaco has a high-pitched squawk.
 The sounds of the rainforest...

 The parrots are right on the slopes of Mount Diablotin and are an added attraction that is very nice to do at the same day... parrot watching and climbing.